-Benmamoun, E. Perspectives on Arabic Linguistics XIX Papers from the Nineteenth Annual Symposium on Arabic Linguistics, Urbana, Illinois, April 2005.
+Benmamoun, Elabbas.
+Perspectives on Arabic Linguistics XIX Papers from the Nineteenth Annual Symposium on Arabic Linguistics, Urbana, Illinois, April 2005.
 John Benjamins Publishing, 2007.

-Alhawary, MT, and Benmamoun, E. Perspectives on Arabic Linguistics XVII-XVIII Papers from the Seventeenth and Eighteenth Annual Symposia on Arabic Linguistics.
-John Benjamins Publishing, January 1, 2005.
+Alhawary, Mohammad T., and Elabbas Benmamoun.
+Perspectives on Arabic Linguistics XVII-XVIII Papers from the Seventeenth and Eighteenth Annual Symposia on Arabic Linguistics.
+John Benjamins Publishing, 2005.

-Benmamoun, E. The Feature Structure of Functional Categories A Comparative Study of Arabic Dialects.
-Oxford University Press, February 24, 2000.
+Benmamoun, Elabbas.
+The Feature Structure of Functional Categories A Comparative Study of Arabic Dialects.
+Oxford University Press, 2000.